Dev-Chinwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. Task 16:To create a file that will display the pattern root
 18. Task 17: To create a script that display all files not containing bin
 19. Task 18: To create a script that displays all lines of a file
+20. Task 19: To create a script that replace all char a & c to z & e